 Barcelona president: Keeping Messi was a ‘risky’ investment

+But in the end the club's dire financial situation made it impossible.

+Letting Messi go was the only way of saving the club, and just like that Messi's era at Barcelona came to an end.

-Keeping Lionel Messi would be risky for Barcelona and not even the greatest player in the world was worth jeopardizing the club’s future, president Joan Laporta said Friday.
+President Joan Laporta said Friday that keeping the Argentine star would be risky, and not even the greatest player in the world was worth jeopardizing the club’s future.

+Laporta spoke a day after the club announced the negotiations with Messi had ended.

 Laporta blamed Barcelona’s previous administration for the club’s dire financial situation, which kept it from fitting Messi’s new contract within the Spanish league’s fair play regulations.